btholt/complete-intro-to-react-v9/lessons/03-tools/B-code-formatting.md

 ---
 description: >-
-  Discover how ESLint and Prettier simplify code quality maintenance, helping developers focus on architecture instead of syntax.
-Learn about integrating Prettier in your workflow, setting configurations in Visual Studio Code, and using npm scripts for effortless code formatting.
+  Learn how to maintain high code quality with Prettier by James Long, a powerful tool for consistent code formatting.
+Discover easy integration methods and how to use Prettier with Visual Studio Code to streamline your development process, as well as setup instructions for npm scripts in this guide from Brian Holt's Complete Intro to React course.
 keywords:
   - Prettier
+  - code quality
   - ESLint
-  - code quality
+  - Brian Holt
-  - code formatting
+  - React development
+  - Visual Studio Code
   - npm scripts
-  - Visual Studio Code
 ---
 It's important to keep quality high when writing code.
 Or at least that's how I sell ESLint and Prettier to my co-workers.
 In reality I'm super lazy and want the machine to do as much work as possible so I can focus more on architecture and problem-solving and less on syntax and style.
 While there are many tools that can help you keep code quality high, these two I consider core to my workflow.